Do Consumers Trust Social Media Influencers? Here’s What Statistics Show

 Provide real value

 We’ve talked a lot about providing real value— but what is it, and why is that so important?
 The financial impact of the pandemic and the resulting inflation concerns have caused consumers to prioritize value in their purchase decisions.
 We asked, “What makes you more likely to purchase a product an influencer has promoted?”
 Nearly 40% of respondents said, “If I need that specific product.”
-But this mentality doesn’t stop simply at purchasing products— the same can be said for what motivates people to interact with a post, sign up for another communication form or even open text messages from you.
+But this mentality doesn’t stop simply at purchasing products— the same can be said for what motivates people to interact with a post, sign up for another communication form, or even open text messages from you.

 Your audience needs to feel like they need what you’re offering.
 That’s why so many of our customers have seen success using broadcast messaging and SMS loyalty rewards— there’s real value in signing up for the text list.
 It’s also why audiences like reviews or how-to videos.
-These pieces of content offer actionable takeaways, they’re essential to crafting an impactful marketing strategy in 2021.
+These pieces of content offer actionable takeaways, and they’re essential to crafting an impactful marketing strategy in 2024.

 Bottom line

 Because consumers are placing an increased importance on reviews when online shopping, content from social media influencers is becoming more useful for businesses looking to influence purchase decisions online.
 Yet the relationship between influencers and their audiences is only as valuable as the amount of trust consumers have for the influencers they follow.
 There are many factors that could impact this trust, everything from the platform itself to how often influencers are posting.
-While an informed strategy is needed to optimize trust, marketers should also be keenly aware of the volatile nature of social media and be constantly working to own their lists so they can adjust to rapid changes.
+While an informed strategy is needed to optimize trust, marketers should also be keenly aware of the volatile nature of social media and constantly work to own their lists so they can adjust to rapid changes.
 Check out our SMS marketing best practices page to see how to own your lists in an ethical and legal manner.

 Survey methodology